runtimeverification/quiz/blogpost.md

 This prints lots of numbers (100 of them, in fact).
 If you read them top to bottom, you will find that they are generally growing in size.
-This is just useful heuristic: if there is a bug, it seems more likely it should be found at the edge cases of small numbers.
+This is just useful heuristic the library uses: if there is a bug, it is usually found at the edge cases of small numbers.
 The numbers chosen are random, but the distribution from which they are pulled is growing.

 If you run the generator again, you will again see a list of numbers, but this time it will be different numbers.

-Try again without or 0-check and see what happens:
+Try again without the 0-check and see what happens:

 ```
 +quiz !>